WuSKai403/hiking-app-python/README.md

 # hiking2023
-hiking studio project of 2023
+hiking studio project of 2023 updated in 2025